If you want to go further than just using free 3D models and learn how to sculpt realistic anatomy in ZBrush, this is the tutorial for you.

 - Once you've finished with the posing, go back to Zplugin > Transpose Master and click on TPose > SubT.

-- Every change that you made will now be transferred to your original model.
+- Your changes will now be transferred to your original model.

 While posing your model, you can always export your pose by selecting TPoseMesh.
 You can then load it manually by going to the scene with your original model and selecting TPose > SubT.